 Charles joined Watsi on September 9th, 2014.
 Seven years ago, Charles joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Charles' most recent donation traveled 8,700 miles to support Ivan, a three-year-old boy from Tanzania, for contracture release surgery to enable him to play again.
+Charles' most recent donation traveled 8,800 miles to support Dom, a traditional pottery maker from Cambodia, to fund hip replacement surgery so she can walk again.

 Charles has funded healthcare for 93 patients in 13 countries.